How can I rent an affordable housing unit with ENFHS?

 When a unit becomes available, only the applications eligible for that unit are reviewed and current eligibility is confirmed.

-We ask that Applicants contact ENFHS to update their file when they have change to income, accommodation, or family size or at least every 6 months even if there are no changes.
+We ask that Applicants to contact BC Housing to update their file when they have change to income, accommodation, or family size or at least every 6 months even if there are no changes.

 What do I need to do?